rhysbrettbowen/G-closure/README.md

 If you are using a browser that supports querySelectorAll then G will use that and any valid selector for that browser can be passed.

+You can also add in some css filters by putting :filter at the end of the string.
+Here are the filters that are supported

+- visible
+- hidden
+- selected
+- checked
+- first
+- last
+- even
+- odd

 ## Utilities ##

 ### G.elsBySelector(selector, context): Array ###